SujalXplores/tldraw-mcp/README.md

 This is an experimental, local-first project.
 Multi-user collaboration and production readiness are not supported (yet).

 > Let your AI draw.
 Let your code paint.
-Welcome to CogniCanvas.
+Welcome to Prompt2Sketch.